Welcome to the WalkMe Help Center

 How to Use a Switch to Frame

-Most of the time, WalkMe will automatically insert a Switch to Frame where it is needed.
-If not, simply hover over the path before the step that plays in a new domain, and select Switch to Frame.
+WalkMe usually adds a switch to frame step automatically.
+If it doesn't, hover over the path before the step that plays in a different domain and select switch to frame from the Options menu.

 Was this article helpful?